 If you aren’t on a super tight budget, you can find better versions of everything Hawk Host offers for a little more money from other providers.
 Sometimes, you really do get what you pay for, so if you don’t mind paying a little extra, you can find hosts with better support, which counts for a lot at the end of the day.
 It’s also important to remember that it can be hit or miss, sometimes the combination of your specific support ticket and the person assigned to answer it just ends up with some wires crossed for one reason or another.
 The next person in line could end up getting flawless support.
 It’s about choosing the hosts where the flawless is most common.

-Most of the time, your server will be chugging along just fine, but it’s when things aren’t working that you’ll really appreciate expert level support staff who take the time to really read and understand what’s going on, and offer practical solutions and then get things resolved in a very short amount of time.
+At the end of our HawkHost review we want to remind you that, most of the time, your server will be chugging along just fine, but it’s when things aren’t working that you’ll really appreciate expert level support staff who take the time to really read and understand what’s going on, and offer practical solutions and then get things resolved in a very short amount of time.

 - Rated 3 stars